ysebo/kk/README.md

 Maven 3.6.3 or newer (or Gradle if you prefer)
 To run the project:

-Clone the repository: git clone https://github.com/your-username/your-project-name.git Navigate to the project directory: cd your-project-name Build the project: mvn clean install
+Clone the repository: git clone https://github.com/ysebo/kk Navigate to the project directory: cd kk
+Build the project: mvn clean install
 Run the application: mvn spring-boot:run
 ## Features (so far):